Michaela Musilová (astrobiologist): Biography

 Her research as an astrobiologist has been wide-ranging, including stints at the University of London Observatory, the UK Space Agency for the NASA MoonLite project, the Jet Propulsion Laboratory at NASA, the Mars Desert Research Station, and the Institute for Food Research in Slovakia.

-She also is a 26 time published author.
+Currently, Musilová is working on a pioneering global project, Astro Seven Summits.
+In cooperation with her team, Musilová's projet combines expeditions to the highest peaks on each of the seven continents with scientific research and educational activities, in collaboration with NASA and other organizations worldwide.